Promoting Children’s Physical Health

 Court Reporting and the Health and Education Passport

 Issues related to the child’s/youth’s health and/or weight should be discussed in court, in court report documentation, and in the HEP in a non-embarrassing and uncritical way.
-The following information should be clearly documented in the court report and/or Healthy and Education Passport:
+The following information should be clearly documented in the court report and/or Health and Education Passport:

 • The BMI score and whether or not it is in the normal range (the 6th to 84th percentile).